Get insider access

 Transmitter Required No

-The M20x are not portable headphones.
-They do not fold into a more compact format or have swiveling ear cups that lay flat.
-They are cumbersome to carry around and will occupy quite a bit space in a backpack and may not be able to fit comfortably in a handbag.
-Their cable is also a little bulky and is non-detachable, which can be frustrating when transporting these headphones.
+These aren't portable headphones.
+They don't fold into a more compact format or have swiveling ear cups that lay flat.
+They're cumbersome to carry around, occupy a lot of space in a backpack, and may not fit comfortably in a handbag.
+Their cable is also a little bulky and non-detachable, which can be frustrating when transporting these headphones.
 They also don't come with a case pouch.

 0